Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 The standard environments in Jupyter are also closely related to the available [Module Environments](../software/modules.md#module-environments).

-With these **standard environments** we have tried to integrate a set of compatible software:
+With these **standard environments**, we have tried to integrate a set of compatible software:

 === "production"

-    In that environment we provide DCV and WebVNC access.
+    In this environment, we provide DCV and WebVNC access.

     You can load more software using our module system, by selecting these through the option ['Preload modules (module load)'](#loading-modules).